allynt/django-singleton2/README.md

     make html SPHINXOPTS="-v"
 ```

-In order for this to work I had to create a ".readthedocs.yml" file which points to "docs/requirements.txt" in order to specify exactly what dependencies are required to run the code (since it needs to be loaded for auto-generated documentation).
+In order for this to work I had to create a ".readthedocs.yml" file which points to "docs/requirements.txt" in order to specify exactly what dependencies are required to run the codebase (since it needs to be loaded for auto-generated documentation).
 Although readthedocs *can* parse the "pyproject.toml" file, it ignores grouped dependencies.
 So to populate "docs/requirements.txt" I ran `poetry export -f requirments.txt --only docs --output docs/requirements.txt`.

 Having done all of this will result in https://django-singleton2.readthedocs.io being auto-generated whenever the master branch is pushed to.